-As of October 2009 there are more than 1400 known Kreutz comets.
-This includes 8 which were seen from the ground (Table 1) and possibly another 20 or so if other poorly observed historical near-Sun comets are included, 19 which were seen with SMM and Solwind, 1431 which were discovered with SOHO, and 18 which were discovered with STEREO.
-The average elements of the SOHO and STEREO observed comets are $q=0.0056\pm0.0013$ AU (note that 1 R{\odot} = 0.0046524 AU, hence the term "sungrazing"), $\omega=79.7^{\circ}\pm11.9^{\circ}$, $\Omega=0.4^{\circ}\pm14.9^{\circ}$, and $i=143.2^{\circ}\pm3.9^{\circ}$.
+As of 2009 October, there are more than 1400 known Kreutz comets.
+This includes eight that were seen from the ground (Table 1) and possibly another 20 or so if other poorly observed historical near-Sun comets are included, 19 that were seen with SMM and Solwind, 1431 that were discovered with SOHO, and 18 that were discovered with STEREO.
+The average elements of the SOHO- and STEREO-observed comets are q = 0.0056 \pm 0.0013 AU (note that $1 R{\odot} = 0.0046524$ AU, hence the term "sungrazing"), $\omega = 79^{\circ}.7 \pm 11^{\circ}.9$, $\Omega = 0^{\circ}.4 \pm 14^{\circ}.9$, and $i = 143.2 \pm 3.9$.
 Due to short orbital arcs, the eccentricity is indistinguishable from 1.0 for all but the brightest few members seen from the ground, making the periods of individual comets highly uncertain, but believed to be 500-1000 years.
-More than 90% of all Kreutz comets have orbits which resemble the "Subgroup I" orbit noted by Marsden (1967) while the remainder have orbits similar to "Subgroups II and IIa".
+More than 90% of all Kreutz comets have orbits which resemble the "Subgroup I" orbit noted by Marsden (1967), while the remainder have orbits similar to "Subgroups II and IIa."

-In this paper we reduce and analyze photometry of the Kreutz comets observed by SOHO from 1996-2005.
-In Section 2 we discuss SOHO/LASCO.
+In this paper, we reduce and analyze photometry of the Kreutz comets observed by SOHO from 1996 to 2005.
+In Section 2, we discuss SOHO/LASCO.
 We summarize the reductions in Section 3.
-We present the lightcurves in Section 4, and interpret the photometry in Section 5.
+We present the light curves in Section 4, and interpret the photometry in Section 5.
 We discuss the population of the family based on the comets observed by SOHO in Section 6.
 Possible future observations are discussed in Section 7, and conclusions are given in Section 8.

-2. Overview of SOHO/LASCO
+2. OVERVIEW OF SOHO/LASCO

-NASA's SOlar and Heliospheric Observatory (SOHO) spacecraft was launched in December 1995 and began taking data in January 1996.
+NASA's SOHO spacecraft was launched in 1995 December and began taking data in 1996 January.
 It is in a halo orbit around the Earth-Sun Lagrange point L1.
 SOHO contains a suite of instruments designed to continuously observe the Sun and the near-solar environment at varying wavelengths.
-By far the most prolific instrument for observing comets has been the Large Angle and Spectrometric Coronagraph Experiment (LASCO), which has discovered more than 1500 comets since 1996, and has observed other comets including 2P/Encke and 96P/Machholz 1 (Biesecker et al. 2002; Grynko et al. 2004; Lamy et al. 2003).
-Up to date lists of all comets discovered by LASCO can be found on the "Sungrazing Comets" website maintained by the U.S. Naval Research Laboratory6.
+By far the most prolific instrument for observing comets has been LASCO, which has discovered more than 1500 comets since 1996, and has observed other comets including 2P/Encke and 96P/Machholz 1 (Biesecker et al. 2002; Grynko et al. 2004; Lamy et al. 2003).
+Up to date lists of all comets discovered by LASCO can be found on the "Sungrazing Comets" Web site maintained by the U.S. Naval Research Laboratory.
 This paper deals with the comets observed by LASCO, which is discussed in more detail below.